avenirs-esr/avenirs-dsav/src/components/interaction/pickers/AvTagPicker/AvTagPicker.md

 # Tag picker - `AvTagPicker`

-## 🌟 Introduction
+## ✨ Introduction

 The `AvTagPicker` is a Vue component enabling a user to select an element from a given set.
-Selectable elements consist of `DsfrTag`.
+Selectable elements consist of tag components.

-The `DsfrTag` list provides a list of options from which the user can choose.
+The tag list provides a list of options from which the user can choose.

-## 📐 Structure
+## 🏗️ Structure

 Buttons consist of :
 - A label - mandatory, using the `label` prop, enables label display when `iconOnly` is `false`, also enables connection to `title` and `aria-label` ;
 - An icon, which can be modified (see available icons) - optional.

-## 🛠️ Props
+## 🏷️ Props

 | Name | Type | Default | Mandatory | Description |
 | --- | --- | --- | --- | --- |